Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 A Nova Scotia Duck Tolling Retriever may not be right for you.

-4. Providing enough socialization.
-Compared again to Goldens, most Nova Scotia Duck Tolling Retrievers do not greet strangers with the same blind enthusiasm as most Goldens.
-Many Tollers are standoffish and need extensive exposure to people and to unusual sights and sounds.
-Otherwise their natural caution can become shyness or suspiciousness, which are difficult to live with.
+3. Providing enough socialization.
+Compared again to Golden Retrievers, most Nova Scotia Duck Tolling Retrievers do not greet strangers with blind enthusiasm.
+Many Tollers, in fact, are standoffish and need extensive exposure to people and to unusual sights and sounds.
+Otherwise their natural caution can become shyness or suspiciousness.

-6. Grooming.
-To keep their feathered coat free of mats, Tollers require regular brushing and combing, and occasional trimming.
+4. Grooming and shedding.
+To keep their pretty feathered coat free of mats, Tollers require regular brushing and combing, and occasional trimming.
+And they shed quite a bit, so be prepared for vacuuming!